dovecot/documentation/source/configuration_manual/shared_mailboxes/sharing_with_symlinks.rst

 With Maildir++ layout it's not possible to automatically share "mailbox and its children".
 You'll need to symlink each mailbox separately.
-With v1.1+ you could do this by using "fs" layout for mailboxes (requires converting existing maildirs from Maildir++).
+With the "fs" layout this is possible though.

 mbox
 ----